simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 ## Introduction

-Turns out there is no good text version of Trails to Inmost Asia.
-PDFs are not usable for annotating and shared work.
+Turns out there is no good text version of Roerich's Trails to Inmost Asia.
+PDFs are not usable for annotating and shared work and contain tons of errors.
 So here it is.

 * Based on [Internet Archive version](https://archive.org/details/in.ernet.dli.2015.43990) Roerich's book in TXT format.
 * Excessive line breaks removed to adapt for larger screens.